Indiana lawmaker wants to allow a fetus to be claimed as a dependent on tax returns

 Contact IndyStar state government and politics reporter Kayla Dwyer at kdwyer@indystar.com or follow her on Twitter @kayla_dwyer17.

-This article originally appeared on Indianapolis Star: Indiana may allow pregnant mothers to claim fetus as dependent child
+This article originally appeared on Louisville Courier Journal: Indiana may allow pregnant mothers to claim fetus as dependent child